jianwen-android/notes-sst-/Physics/Practical/Things to note.md

 - error in resistance wire
     There may be kinks on the resistance wire which cause the length of resistance to be longer than 100.0cm.
 This will increase the voltmeter reading which is inaccurate

-# Miscellanous
+# Miscellaneous

+## Measuring

+- read off digital display if provided

+- (else), always find the width of the smallest division (lets call it *w*)
+	- if w<= 1mm, read to the smallest division
+	- if w> 1mm, read to half the smallest division

+## Calculations

-- Measurements should always be in DP relative to the instruement
+- Measurements should always be in DP relative to the instrument
 - SF Rule:
 	- Answer should be in the lowest SF when multiplying/dividing
 - DP Rule:
 	- Answer should be in the lowest DP when adding/subtracting